DSSAT/dssat-pythia-wm/docs/Input_data.md

 #### Management regimens
 Four management regimens are simulated for each pixel, each with different management inputs.
 These management regimens are linked to the harvested areas in the SPAM GIS data layers, as described above.
-Table 3 lists the model input data that are based on the four management regimens for all crops.
+Model input data for each of the four management regimens are shown below.

 *Table.
 Management inputs by crop and management regimen*
 <table>